 (Pocket-lint) - ESPN+ is finally here.

-Disney's latest product is a direct-to-consumer subscription video service for all you MLB and NHL sports fans.
-There’s no separate app to install on your device; it's all within the redesigned ESPN app that's now available.
+Disney's sports product is a direct-to-consumer subscription video service for all you MLB and NHL sports fans.
+There’s no separate app to install on your device; it's all within the ESPN app that's available.
 Here's what you need to know about it.

 What is ESPN+?

-ESPN still makes a lot of money off affiliate fees.
+ESPN still makes a lot of money off affiliate fees, despite opening up to streaming a bit more.
 It charges cable providers, such as Comcast, Charter, Spectrum, Verizon, DirecTV, etc, and it likely does not want to risk cannibalising the main ESPN network for the sake of appeasing cord cutters.

 How much does ESPN+ cost?